0L-Analytics/ol-data-extraction/README.md

 }]
 ```
 #### Steps to run
-1. Update *services/treeview/.env* file if needed with olfyi database credentials.
+1. Copy *services/treeview/example.env* and rename the copied file to *.env*.
+2. Update the parameters in *.env*.
-2. From project source directory run `docker compose up -d treeview`
+3. From the project source directory run `docker compose up -d treeview`
-3. When process finished, a json file should appear in the configured directory (default: ./assets).
+4. When process finished, a json file should appear in the configured directory (default: ./assets).